mjbommar/wh-pa/data/summary/remarks-by-president-trump-before-air-force-one-departure-ee5c.md

-### Summary

-On February 14, 2025, President Donald Trump delivered remarks at Joint Base Andrews in Prince George's County, Maryland, before his departure on Air Force One.
-During his brief address, President Trump focused on the topic of military recruitment.
-According to President Trump, recruitment numbers for the Army, Navy, Air Force, and Marines have reached record levels, numbers that have not been seen in many years.
+On February 14, 2025, President Trump delivered remarks before departing Joint Base Andrews in Prince George’s County, Maryland.
+He communicated that military recruitment numbers have reached record levels for all branches, including the Army, Navy, Air Force, and Marines.
+President Trump expressed satisfaction with these figures, marking them as the highest seen in many years.

-The President expressed satisfaction with the current state of military recruitment, emphasizing how these numbers indicate a robust resurgence in enlistment across all branches of the U.S. military.
-His comments were succinct, centered primarily on this notable achievement, and he concluded with brief thanks to those present.
+The President’s brief statement underscored the administration’s success in boosting military recruitment, highlighting it as a significant achievement.
+The announcement was made just prior to his departure from the base, emphasizing the broad gains in enlistments achieved under his leadership.